dirkfeytons/transformer/README.md

 Documentation on how a mapping file must look like can be found in `./doc/skeleton.map`.
 The datamodel metadata part of a mapping file can be generated using `./generator/generator.sh`.

+Other documentation can be found on the [wiki](https://github.com/dirkfeytons/transformer/wiki).

 ## Dependencies

 `Transformer` requires the following dependencies to work: